tidysource/tidybase/README.md

 ```

 ### app.getUser()
-Returns the current user object
+Returns the current user object.
+If no user authenticated
+it will return null.

 | Parameter     | Type     |
 | ------------- | -------- |
 | dbURL         | `string` |